 War impacts wildlife both directly and indirectly.
 Wild animals may be exploited by soldiers for bushmeat or their parts can be sold to finance operations.
 War can also exacerbate local poverty causing communities to turn to poaching and the bushmeat trade to survive.
 Large numbers of people fleeing the country as refugees may need to travel through wildlife habitat in order to avoid detection.

 Animals are often incidentally killed by guns, landmines or chemicals used in conflicts.
 Civil unrest also makes it difficult for conservationists to protect animals on-the-ground.
+War can have a devastating impact on wildlife populations across the globe

 In a 50-year period, more than 80% of wars overlapped with biodiversity hotspots.
 Sadly, our planet has not been becoming more peaceful.
 In actuality, the frequency of wars has risen significantly in the last 50 years.